madupite/madupite/docs/examples.rst

 Inverted Pendulum
 -----------------

 ``madupite`` can also be used to create and solve MDPs from offline simulation data.
-In this example for instace we consider offline data collected by simulating an inverted pendulum, whose dynamic is described by the following equation:
+In this example for instance we consider offline data collected by simulating an inverted pendulum, whose dynamic is described by the following equation:

 .. math::
    :nowrap: